OpenGov-OpenData/CKAN-DataStore-Writer-for-Pentaho-Data-Integration/README.md

 ### Publish Plugin to Official PDI Markeplace

-I created an issue asking the authors to publish it to Official PDI Markeplace https://github.com/OpenGov-OpenData/CKAN-DataStore-Writer-for-Pentaho-Data-Integration/issues/1
+I created an issue asking the authors to publish it to Official PDI Markeplace<BR>
+https://github.com/OpenGov-OpenData/CKAN-DataStore-Writer-for-Pentaho-Data-Integration/issues/1